Guide Star Platinum level

 ERDI is the only fully insured agency offering standardized public safety training that is OSHA and NFPA compliant, and also meets FEMA team standards.

-The ERD Tender Course trains team personnel to properly line tend and participate within the public safety dive team in a non-diving roll.
+The ERD Tender Course trains team personnel to properly line tend and participate within the public safety dive team in a non-driving role.
 The ERD Tender role is so critical to the success of the mission and the team, some teams utilize their most experienced diver to fulfill the role.

 This first level Emergency Response Diving Course is designed to give the certified open water diver, or open water certified public safety diver, the fundamental skills needed to safely function as part of an OSHA and NFPA compliant public safety dive team in both the diver and tender roles.